AWikia/Level/README.md

 Unicode range F3000-F3FFF is allocated for all Medium-Light Skin Tone emoji.
 In BW font, it is rendered white

 ##### Medium Skin Tone (F4000 - F4FFF)
 Unicode range F4000-F4FFF is allocated for all Medium Skin Tone emoji.
-In BW font, it is rendered chequered mostly (i.e. Hands) but some may show as white
+In BW font, it is rendered white

 ##### Medium-Dark Skin Tone (F5000 - F5FFF)
 Unicode range F5000-F5FFF is allocated for all Medium-Dark Skin Tone emoji.
 In BW font, it is rendered black